jpsaa/Meta-Github/README.md

 # Cognitive recovery after stroke: A meta-analysis and meta-regression of intervention and cohort studies

-**Saa JP, Tse T, Baum C, Uribe D, Windecker S, Ma H, Davis S, Donnan G, Carey T**.
+**Saa JP, Tse T, Baum C, Cumming T., Josman N., Rose M., O'Keefe S., Sewell K., Nguyen V., and Carey L**.
 "Trajectory and factors impacting cognitive recovery in the first year after stroke", Published in [*Neurorehabilitation and Neural Repair*](https://journals.sagepub.com/doi/full/10.1177/15459683211017501).

-# Please read carefully before pushing the "knit" button:
+## Please read carefully before pushing the "knit" button:

 ## Make sure the files you downloaded from [GitHub](https://github.com/jpsaa/meta-analysis-cognition) are all in the same folder as your working environment (otherwise the code will not run).
 These files are:
       a) word-template-1.docx